 New Individual Savings Accounts (NISAs)

 For NISAs, individuals have a yearly allowance set by the treasury.
-Currently, the ISA allocation for 2018/2019 is £20,000 a year tax efficiently, although this could increase each year.
+Currently, the ISA allocation for 2019/20 is £20,000 a year, although this could change each year.
 Since July 2014, it is now possible to transfer out of cash NISAs into equity NISAs, and then back into cash.
-Junior ISAs (JISAs) also now have an increased allowance of up to £4,260 into either a cash or/and an equity ISA.
+Junior ISAs (JISAs) now have an increased allowance of up to £4,368 into either a cash or/and an equity ISA.
 Improved flexibility also means the NISA allowance can be split between a Stocks & Shares NISA and a Cash NISA, and improved transfer options mean each can be transferred into one another.
 Also under the new rules, interest on cash held in a Stocks & Shares NISA is completely tax-free.

 Investment trusts are companies that buy and sell shares in other businesses.
 When you invest in them, you become a shareholder of that business, with shares fluctuating in value with respect to supply and demand of the shares.